katydecorah/katydecorah.github.io/code/_posts/2018-11-04-flickr-to-jekyll.md

 4. If the [script finds photos](https://github.com/katydecorah/flickr-to-jekyll/blob/fb849869c6f7c00da4fc60003e3f6c1c074fe2aa/index.js#L84-L89), it'll [download each photo](https://github.com/katydecorah/flickr-to-jekyll/blob/fb849869c6f7c00da4fc60003e3f6c1c074fe2aa/index.js#L95-L109) and then [updates the photo paths](https://github.com/katydecorah/flickr-to-jekyll/blob/fb849869c6f7c00da4fc60003e3f6c1c074fe2aa/index.js#L112-L121) in your post for the new relative ones.

 You can find the [code on GitHub](https://github.com/katydecorah/flickr-to-jekyll/) with instructions on how to use the module on your own site.

+🔮 Curious as to how I'm hosting my photos now?
+Continue on to [Storing assets in an AWS bucket](/code/photos-in-a-bucket/).